Lange Straße 67

 VDP: What is your winery philosophy?

-Jochen Beurer: To create wines that develop not only through the forces of nature, but also our own understanding of nature.
+Jochen Beurer: To create wines that not only develop through the forces of nature, but also carry our own understanding of nature within them.

 VDP: For what wine style do you strive?

 VDP: Which of your wines would you recommend to someone who does not yet know your winery – as an introduction, so to speak?

 Jochen Beurer: Our VDP.ORTSWEIN Stetten Riesling Schilfsandstein, which we have had in our programme since 2004.

 VDP: Of which wine are you particularly proud?

 Jochen Beurer: Of the 2001 VDP.GROSSE LAGE® PULVERMÄCHER Riesling Spätlese trocken, a forerunner of the VDP.GROSSEN GEWÄCHS® and one of our first Rieslings.
 It was described in the book “Die größten Rieslinge der Welt” (The Greatest Rieslings of the World) by Norbert Lewandowski (Heyne Verlag, 2002).

 Jochen Beurer: Because my two older sisters already had something better in mind :-).
 My father was on the road with me every weekend on some BMX track in the world, so it was clear that I would spend the weekdays with him in the vineyard.

 Jochen Beurer: Elisabetta Foradori.